 Into which half of this statistic do you fall?
 Will you run out of money during your retirement?
 If so, what can you do about it?

 The good news is that you can take steps to boost your odds of enjoying a retirement free of money stress.
-However, to do this, you must first identify whether you've saved enough for retirement.
+However, to do this, you must first identify whether you have saved enough for retirement.
 Moreover, if you find that you have not, you must then take the sometimes challenging steps to change your negative financial situation.

 Determining if you have enough savings

 Financial experts say that most retirees will need anywhere from 70 percent to 85 percent of their annual pre-retirement income to live comfortably after leaving the workforce.
-This varies, though, depending on the lifestyle you wish to live during your retirement.
+That varies, though, depending on the lifestyle you wish to live during your retirement.

 At the same time, you need to calculate which of your expenses will change after retirement.
 You might no longer have to make a monthly mortgage payment.
 That is a positive.
 However, you might also need to spend significantly more on your health care.
 That is a negative.
-Maybe you'll drop life insurance and disability coverage or do away with one of your cars.
+Maybe you will drop life insurance and disability coverage or do away with one of your cars.

 If you don't have enough